BarbaraJoebstl/data_structures/README.md

 # Data Structures

-This repo contains coding examples for different data structures
+This repo contains coding examples and sketchnotes for different data structures.

 ## Useful links